PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 15:37:45
+Last updated: 2024-04-02 15:38:48
-Random Quote: Love is composed of a single soul inhabiting two bodies. - Aristotle
+Random Quote: If a man watches three football games in a row, he should be declared legally dead. - Erma Bombeck